iJackWilson/HackTheBox-Writeups/Poison.md

 This zip is password protected, but can be unzipped with the same password used to log into the server.

 Now that we have user privileges, let's escalate to root.
-Going back to the initial nmap scan, we notice that vns is running on a couple of ports.
+Going back to the initial nmap scan, we notice that vnc is running on a couple of ports.
 We can forward the remote vnc port to our local machine using SSH tunnelling:

 `ssh -L 6999:localhost:5902 charix@10.10.10.84`